 - A part (heat exchanger or radiator) is charged negatively.
 Next, it is fully immersed into two, separate alkaline cleaning tanks, a rinse tank, a positively charged CoreKote paint tank to coat the core, a final rinse tank, and finally oven-cured.

 - The result is an extremely durable, flexible, crossed-linked CoreKoted film, guaranteed not to flake or chip.

 - This electrically driven process drives the paint onto/into complicated, geometrical parts surfaces and depths, with a film thickness not varying more than 0.0005" (5/10,000ths inch).
 (See "The Electrochemical Deposition Coating Process" by CoreKote 2000™)

-The solution to heat exchanger / radiator corrosion and premature failure is radiator / heat exchanger coatings extending their life.
+The solution to heat exchanger / radiator corrosion and premature failure is radiator / heat exchanger coatings extending their life—particularly in extreme environments.

 Our e-Coating, called CoreKote 2000™, resists corrosion in aggressive environments like those found in the marine, agricultural, wastewater, and mining industries.
 We e-Coat copper, brass, aluminum, and various steels to retard corrosion against salt, fertilizers, sulfuric acid, sour gas, and a wide range of other aggressive chemistry, from pH 3 to pH 12.

 CoreKote 2000 EXT™ is an enhanced, multi-layered e-Coaating process to protect against the most extreme environments that attack heat exchangers with FDA and NFS-51-certified compliant top coats available.
 Applications include food-processing plants, mining, chemical processing, salt environments, waste-water-plants.